Pain and Discomfort

 You will need a combination of some of these drugs after heart surgery.
 Even tough guys need pain relief after heart surgery!

 One of the best ways to get better is to start moving as soon as possible so you don’t get stiff!
 The physiotherapist and nurses will help you.
 As you start to move around you will feel better and will soon be off your bed wandering around.
-As you recover you may be allowed off the ward to the “burger king” or the shop.

 When you go home you will probably not need any painkillers apart from mild analgesia such as Paracetamol.
 The nurses on the ward will explain more about any aspect of pain relief after surgery so don’t worry.